-If you like eclectic antique and flea-markety kinds of finds, make sure you hit up Old Sled Works.
+If you like eclectic antique and flea-markety kinds of finds, make sure you hit up a place like Old Sled Works.

-This warehouse-sized marketplace is just 20 miles southwest of the park and about 15 minutes from the coffee shop, plus the giant stone lot across the street has plenty of room to park an RV.
+We’ve since found out it has closed…womp womp!
+But this warehouse-sized marketplace had been just 20 miles southwest of the park and about 15 minutes from the coffee shop, plus the giant stone lot across the street had plenty of room to park an RV.

-While they don’t allow dogs inside the building, there’s plenty of room to walk them around the edges of the parking lot.
+While they didn’t allow dogs inside the building, there was plenty of room to walk them around the edges of the parking lot.

-The marketplace is surrounded by interesting old-fashioned stuff boldly mixed to present a freaky scene – and that’s just on the outside!
+The marketplace was surrounded by interesting old-fashioned stuff boldly mixed to present a freaky scene – and that’s just on the outside!

-Once you step inside, you can walk down long aisles packed with hundreds of individual booths selling everything from metal signage and vinyl records to ceramic cookware and dinner sets from yesteryear.
+Once you step inside, you walked down long aisles packed with hundreds of individual booths selling everything from metal signage and vinyl records to ceramic cookware and dinner sets from yesteryear.

-If you are looking for something you remember seeing in your grandmother’s house, you just might find it here!
+If you are looking for something you remember seeing in your grandmother’s house, you probably would have found it here!